rnj0nes/RNJmisc/README.md

 The code below sets up a set of workflow folders in the current working directory.
-Note: since it is the current working director, you should setwd() to where you'd like to have the workflow folder first
+Note: since it is the current working directory, you should setwd() to where you'd like to have the workflow folder first
 ```
 > setwd("c:/work")